 The gland case has two openings to which water lines may be connected.
 Either connection may be used as the inlet and the other as the outlet.
-A valve in the outlet line should be adjusted to circulate just enough water thru the runner cavity to prevent boiling.
+A valve in the outlet line should be adjusted to circulate just enough water through the runner cavity to prevent boiling.
 Condensate should be used as a sealing medium so that the leakage can be returned to the system and also to eliminate scale deposit in the gland which would impair the seal.
 The supply should be maintained at the proper pressure by either an overhead tank or a relief valve.

 The water pressure required to seal the gland properly depends largely on the actual pressure existing in the leakoff chamber.
 If this pressure is below atmospheric, the water supply pressure should be maintained at approximately 5 lbs. gauge at the turbine centerline.
 If the leakoff chamber pressure is above atmospheric, the water supply pressure should be increased (above 5 lbs.) one pound for every pound above atmospheric pressure which the manufacturer approves carrying in the leakoff chamber.
-For example, if the approved leakoff chamber pressure is 5 lbs. gauge, the water supply pressure should be approximately 10 pounds gauge.
+For example, if the approved leakoff chamber pressure is 5 lbs. gauge, the water supply pressure should be approximately 10 lbs. gauge.

-Any outward leakage from the gland or condensation of vapor will collect in the cavity between the bearing housing oil ring and the gland case.
-The drain in the bottom of this cavity must be kept clear at all times.
+Any outward leakage from the gland or condensation of vapor will be collected by the auxiliary drains.
+These auxiliary drains must be kept clear at all times.